perladvent/perldotcom/content/article/_pub_2011_08_whats-wrong-with-sort-and-how-to-fix-it.md

 {
+   "categories" : "unicode",
+   "title" : "What's Wrong with sort and How to Fix It", "image" : null,
+   "date" : "2011-08-31T06:00:01-08:00",
+   "tags" : [
+      "sorting",
+      "unicode"
+   ],
+   "thumbnail" : null,
+   "draft" : null,
    "authors" : [
       "tom-christiansen"
    ],
-   "title" : "What's Wrong with sort and How to Fix It", "categories" : "unicode",
-   "date" : "2011-08-31T06:00:01-08:00",
-   "image" : null,
-   "thumbnail" : null,
-   "draft" : null,
-   "description" : "In this excerpt from Programming Perl 4e, Tom Christiansen demonstrates that, in a Unicode world, sorting correctly can be trickier than you think.", "slug" : "/pub/2011/08/whats-wrong-with-sort-and-how-to-fix-it.html", "tags" : [
+   "description" : "In this excerpt from Programming Perl 4e, Tom Christiansen demonstrates that, in a Unicode world, sorting correctly can be trickier than you think.", "slug" : "/pub/2011/08/whats-wrong-with-sort-and-how-to-fix-it.html" }
-      "sorting",
-      "unicode"
-   ]
-}